 At any point in life, living on a mountain, or close to one may seem like a far-reaching dream.
 In fact, mountains are rare to come by in most parts of the country.
 But if you’re lucky to have found Lenoir in the foothills, then you’ll quick realize the preciousness of living where the High Country begins.

 Buyers have the option of choosing riverfront property, homesites with long range mountain views or private wood estates.
-HOA fees are low at less than $1,000 a year.
+HOA fees are low.
 Why not come take a peek during the Morganton festival in North Carolina.

 If you’re exploring the area for the first time, ask for our 84 page complimentary Western North Carolina Visitor’s Guide which provides more information about living in the foothills.